coffeacat/Project---Entrepreneurism-Ethics/README.md

 | AI service partners | mid | low | mid | mid |
 | Investors | high | low | mid | low |

    Business Owner Stakeholder: The financial risks for business owners are moderate, as the performance of the AI service Lans AI provides affects the success or failure of the business.
 The business owner will not necessarily risk losing their entire business just because they choose to use Lans AI, but it may pose a risk to the owner depending on the available funds and what percentage of that is invested into Lans AI.
 After all, Lans AI is only meant to be a platform to provide easy access to vetted AI tools– it is not meant to be the only business management tool a business owner relies on, therefore while the use of Lans AI may affect a business’ performance, it will not cause the immediate downfall of the business in the way other high risk financial investments might have.
 The privacy risks for business owners are high, as the AI tool will need intimate knowledge of how the business operates and its customer base in order to produce any meaningful results.
-The primary concern regarding privacy is making sure none of this internal data is leaked or utilized for any other purpose other than what it’s supposed to do.
-[2] Business owners shouldn’t have to worry about many conflicting interests risks, as many of the other stakeholders share many of the interests business owners have, however, business owners might want different features implemented into Lans AI or want better prices which conflict with the interest of other stakeholders who want to spend their efforts elsewhere.
+The primary concern regarding privacy is making sure none of this internal data is leaked or utilized for any other purpose other than what it’s supposed to do [8].
+Business owners shouldn’t have to worry about many conflicting interests risks, as many of the other stakeholders share many of the interests business owners have, however, business owners might want different features implemented into Lans AI or want better prices which conflict with the interest of other stakeholders who want to spend their efforts elsewhere.
 Overall, the risk of business owners’ rights being violated is medium, since if we’re not careful about vetting the AI partners we host or handling data, we may cause a lot of harm to the businesses we’re meant to be helping.

    Business Owner’s Customers Stakeholder: The financial risk the customer of a business should face is very low since the customer is not obligated nor pressured to buy any of the products the business offers.
 The only risk they take purchasing a product is whether or not they get their money’s worth.
 Customers might face a moderate amount of privacy risk, since it is their behavior that is being studied and filed away in AI models for business analytics, possibly without their informed consent.
 There is little risk for conflicting interests, as the only conflicts a business’ customer may have is concerning the price and quality of the product and any customer data that might be stored without their knowledge.
 There is a low chance of a customer's rights being violated if we and our AI partners follow privacy laws accordingly.